 While annotating the library, you may discover bugs or missing/wrong documentation.
 If you have a documentation improvement or a bug fix, then open a pull request against the upstream version of the library.
 This will benefit all users of the library.
 And, once the documentation is updated, you will be able to add annotations that are consistent with the documentation.

-30.1.4 Fully annotate the library, or indicate which parts you did not a particular method is unannotated because you didn't get to it yet or because you decided that it didn't need any annotations.
+30.1.4 Fully annotate the library, or indicate which parts you did not

 If you do not annotate all the files in the library, then use @AnnotatedFor to indicate what files you have annotated.